gma/2025.pyconuk.org/src/venue.md

 There are a couple of hotels just over a 10 minute walk from the venue:

 - [Travelodge (Upper Brook Street)] is a [12 minute walk][travelodge map] to the east of the venue.
 While it's nearby, note that if you'd like to venture into the city centre during your stay that it's not quite so well located.
-For those arriving by train, it's a 30 minute walk from Manchester Piccadilly station.
+For those arriving by train, it's a 30 minute walk (or a 5 minute taxi ride) from Manchester Piccadilly station.

 - [Hyatt Regency] (4 star, so more expensive) is [a similar distance away][hyatt map] from the venue, but is closer to the city.
-It's a 20 minute walk from Piccadilly station.
+It's a 20 minute walk (or 5 minute taxi ride) from Piccadilly station.

 [Travelodge (Upper Brook Street)]: https://www.travelodge.co.uk/hotels/523/Manchester-Upper-Brook-Street-hotel
 [travelodge map]: https://maps.app.goo.gl/Ki1GoXWb5GoNyFs27